-Puruhutika Devi Temple is located Opposite Petrol Bunk, Pithapuram, Andhra Pradesh, and 20 Km from Kakinada and 75 Km from Rajahmundry.
+Puruhutika Devi Temple is located Opposite Petrol Bunk, Pithapuram, Andhra Pradesh, 20 Km from Kakinada and 75 Km from Rajahmundry.
 It is known as one of the 18 Shakthipithas in India.
 This Temple is popular for the temples of Kukkuteshwara Swamy, Kunthimadhava Swamy, and Sri Pada Vallabha Anaagha Datha Kshethram, Agraharam, Sri Venu Gopala Swamy Temple.

-When you come to the temple, finish the pradishana and come in front of Dwaja Stamba you will be attracted by the “Yaka Sila Nandi (One Stone Nandi).
+When you come to the temple, finish the pradishana, and come in front of Dwaja Stamba you will be attracted by the “Yaka Sila Nandi (One Stone Nandi).
 The Yaka Sila is 2nd biggest after Lepakshi Basaveswara Nandai.
 The front entrance of this temple remains in the north.
-As one enters into this temple, one can see a large gopuram that has been incredibly toned and which supervises a pond- Pada Gaya Sarovar (a religious pond).
-Pilgrims initially shower the holy water from this pond as it eases oneself from all their sins.
+As one enters this temple, one can see a large gopuram that has been incredibly toned and which supervises a pond- Pada Gaya Sarovar (a religious pond).
+Pilgrims initially shower the holy water from this pond as it eases them from all their sins.

-After getting in the temple one can see the large-sized Pada Mudrikas(imprints) of Gaya Asura beside the Dhwaja Sthambha.
+After getting into the temple one can see the large-sized Pada Mudrikas(imprints) of Gaya Asura beside the Dhwaja Sthambha.
 On the north side of the temple, there is a shrine of Sri Chandeeshwara Swamy.
 In the northeast corner, there is a shrine of Kala Bhairava, who is the Kshetra Palaka (guard).
-A historical temple of God Subrahmanyam presents in the northwest which alleviates pilgrims of their Kuja Dosha.
+A historical temple of God Subrahmanyam present in the northwest which alleviates pilgrims of their Kuja Dosha.